jeremytondo/atelier/README.md

 are currently open, or it won't do anything at all.
 * `atelier project [name]` including a project name will open that project if it exists, or offer to help create a new one.

+## To Do
+* Find a better way to split out the install of Mac apps vs Linux apps.
+* Include Aerospace window manager install for Mac